-If you get any of the symptoms listed below call the day surgery unit (Monday to Friday, 8.30am to 4.30pm).
-If no one is available, contact your GP or Emergency Department (out of office hours), or call 111
+In the following circumstances, contact the Day Surgery Unit (Mon to Fri, 8:30am to 4:30pm).
+If noone is available then contact your GP /Emergency department (out of office hours) OR call 111.

 Infection: Symptoms to look out for include: